 Injuries often associated with show jumping horses

-Watching showjumping horses close up allows you to see the power through their hind limbs on takeoff and the extraordinary way that the forelimbs deal with the forces of the landing.
+Watching showjumping horses close up allows you to see the power through their hind limbs on take-off and the extraordinary way that the forelimbs deal with the forces of their landing.

-There is also immense torque placed on joints when making quick turns in and out of the jumps.
+There is immense pressure placed on a showjumping horses joints when making quick turns in and out of the jumps and throughout the course.
 These movements create the potential for subclinical lamenesses, causing low-grade intermittent or continuous pain, often compromising the horse’s performance without resulting in overt lameness.
 Nonetheless, some horses are able to perform very successfully despite low-grade lameness.

 When watching a horse jump it is easy to see why the hock is a common site of lameness.
 This is particularly true in horses with poor hock confirmation.
 As additional stress is subjected to the hock inflammation, and associated pain, can be experienced.
 Diagnosis is most commonly made by hock flexion tests, injecting local anaesthetic into the hock joint to confirm that there is pain from this region and using radiographs to asses for bony changes.

 Treating joint conditions or injuries in showjumping horses